rafatuita/dashboard_wiki/Installation.md

 **IMPORTANT:** When upgrading from older version of Dashboard to 1.7+ make sure to delete Cluster Role Binding for `kubernetes-dashboard` Service Account, otherwise Dashboard will have full admin access to the cluster.

+### Fast setup

 The fastest way of deploying Dashboard has been described in our [README](https://github.com/kubernetes/dashboard/blob/master/README.md).
 It is destined for people that are new to Kubernetes and want to quickly start using Dashboard on AMD64/ARM.
 Other possible setups for more experienced users, that want to know more about our deployment procedure can be found below.

 ### Recommended setup

-Full security can be ensured only by accessing Dashboard over HTTPS.
-In order to enable HTTPS mode certificates  need to be passed to the application.
-They can be generated using public trusted Certificate Authorities like
+To access Dashboard directly (without `kubectl proxy`) valid certificates should be used to establish a secure HTTPS connection.
+They can be generated using public trusted Certificate Authorities like [Let's Encrypt](https://letsencrypt.org/).
+Use them to replace the auto-generated certificates from Dashboard.
-[Let's Encrypt](https://letsencrypt.org/) or [generated on your own]( https://github.com/kubernetes/dashboard/wiki/Certificate-management#self-signed-certificate).
-In [Getting Started](https://github.com/kubernetes/dashboard/blob/master/README.md#getting-started) deployment guide [Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) feature was used.
-It allowed to automatically generate and use self-signed certificates.

 This setup requires, that certificates are stored in a secret named `kubernetes-dashboard-certs` in `kube-system` namespace.
 Assuming that you have `dashboard.crt` and `dashboard.key` files stored under `$HOME/certs` directory,